0dpe/Linux-Journey/README.md

    ```
    Waybar is a [layer](https://wiki.hyprland.org/Configuring/Window-Rules/#layer-rules "Hyprland Wiki"); use `$ hyprctl layers` to see `namespace: waybar` included.\
    `bar` in `programs.waybar.settings.bar` is an arbitrary name for the bar; Waybar supports having multiple bars at the same time, but I only need one bar.\
    Waybar automatically starts on startup since it is inside `$ systemctl --user list-units`, so there needs to be neither Hyprland nor zsh configuration for autostarting Waybar.
-Automatically starting through systemctl though means that it does not have proper `$PATH`, meaning that it must use the full path of `bluetoothctl` (`/run/current-system/sw/bin/bluetoothctl`) to find `bluetoothctl`.\
+Automatically starting through systemctl though means that it does not have proper `$PATH`, meaning that it must use the full path of `wpctl` and `bluetoothctl` to find them.\
+   \uf111 is the workspace circle
    \Uf057e \Uf0e08 is the muted icon.
    \Uf091f, \Uf0922,5,8, \Uf029e no wifi
    \Uf00af is the bluetooth icon, \Uf00b2 disabled,